danaikorre/dsmanufacturing.github.io/how_to_apply.md

 # Course forms

-This section provides more detail on the different forms linked to the course:
+Applications to the course are not handled through the organiser team but centrally through the University of Edinburgh.
+As any application follows the standard university application proceedure, this section provides more detail on the different forms involved:

   * Register interest in [surveys & taster sessions](#register_interest_datavis_course) for the data visualisation course
   * Guide to completing: